eigerco/polka-storage/rfcs/006-delia-replication.md

   Modify the existing deal proposal code to iterate three times.
 Each iteration constructs the same deal proposal and calls the RPC endpoint.

 - **Error Handling:**
   Aggregate results from the three RPC calls.
-If there is a failed upload attempt, Delia will retry 3 times (for each failed provider), if all 3 are unsuccessful it will select another storage provider at random and repeat this, with the goal of ensuring that the data is stored by at least 3 different storage providers.
+If there is a failed upload attempt, Delia will retry 3 times (for each failed provider), if all 3 are unsuccessful it will select another storage provider (the next one in line based on price) and repeat this, with the goal of ensuring that the data is stored by at least 3 different storage providers.

 ## Future work
 Implement N-ary replication instead of forcing 3 copies.